Vital Information

 After leaving Journey in 1985, Smith continued as bandleader of Vital Information.
 Tim Landers and Dave Wilczewski eventually left the group to pursue their own careers.
 Landers became a studio musician in Los Angeles while Wilczewski moved to Stockholm, Sweden.
 He died on August 22, 2009.
 Tom Coster (keyboards), formerly of Santana, joined Vital Information in 1986 and appeared on Global Beat (1987), which integrated hand percussion and steel drums.
 Kai Eckhardt (bass) joined Vital Information in 1986 and 1987 for tours in the U.S. and Europe.
 He appeared on the album Fiafiaga (1988), which continued with the Global Beat direction with computer-based and funkier sounds.

 A jazzier version of the band consisting of Smith, Coster, Larry Schneider (saxophone), Frank Gambale (guitar), and Larry Grenadier (double bass) recorded Vitalive!
 (1990).
 Jeff Andrews (bass) joined the band in the early 1990s, recording Easier Done Than Said (1992) and Ray of Hope (1996).

 Vital Information became more groove-oriented on Where We Come From (1998).
 Baron Browne (bass) joined the band in 1998, which continued their funk-oriented approach.
 Smith, Coster, Gambale, and Browne recorded Live Around the World (2000), Show 'Em Where You Live (2001), and Live from Mars (2002).
 On Come on In (2004) Smith introduced Indian rhythms to the band's music.
 Vinny Valentino joined on Vitalization (2007).
 Smith continued his interest in Indian rhythm by adding konnakol, a form of vocal percussion.

 Smith toured with a version of the band called "Vital Information NYC Edition" that included Valentino, Browne, Mark Soskin on keyboards, and Andy Fusco on alto saxophone.
 Fusco and Soskin are from Smith's other bands, Buddy's Buddies and Jazz Legacy.

+At the Drumeo Festival 2020, Smith formed a new Vital Information trio with bassist Janek Gwizdala and pianist Manuel Valera, which continued into the 2020s.
+The trio's 2025 album New Perspective featured, for the first time, Vital Information reenvisionings of Journey songs, covering "Don't Stop Believin'", "Who's Crying Now", and "Open Arms."